San-WierPa/html-parser/README.md

 + So it's like the `__init__`-function just for test classes?
   No!
 + Sometimes the tests can mutate the precondition objects (like the fetcher) to assure they are the same for every test, they are so to say reset before every test
++ Want to mock it, in order to isolate the test!
+We dont want to test the fetcher, but the parser.
+So, basically cutting out all what we do not want to test at this moment.